chen0040/cs-optimization-continuous-solutions/README.md

 		grad[1] = -200 * (x0 * x0 - x1);
 	}

-	protected override double _Evaluate(double[] solution) // compute the cost of problem given the solution {
+	// Optional: if not overriden, the default gradient esimator will be provided for gradient computation protected override double _Evaluate(double[] solution) // compute the cost of problem given the solution {
 		double x0 = solution[0];